‘I know Joe’s heart’: Why black voters are backing Joe Biden

 Warren has undertaken a particularly feverish effort to court black voters, delivering a well-received speech this month at historically black Clark-Atlanta University that connected the historic mistreatment of minorities to the broad menu of policies she has released.

 On Sunday, Pete Buttigieg, who has struggled to appeal to black voters, planned to kick off a multiday trip through the South by attending a church service in North Carolina led by the Rev. William Barber, co-chairman of the national Poor People’s Campaign and a former North Carolina NAACP president.
+Sanders visited a black congregation in South Carolina, where he said Scripture calls for a renewed focus on justice.

 People who have known Biden for decades speak to the depth of good will he has among black voters.
 They talk of Biden as someone who has known and courted black voters for more than a half century.
 That, they say, could make it difficult for other candidates who hope to persuade some black voters to change their minds.